-- 1. Payer, T.A.
-(Introduction to Simulation, McGraw Hill. - 2.
-Reitman, J. (1971): Computer Simulation Application, Wiley.
+- 1. T.A.
+Payer, Introduction to Simulation, McGraw Hill. - 2.
+J. Reitman (1971): Computer Simulation Application, Wiley.

-SE 4: Research Methods
+SE 4: Statistical Techniques for Research Methods

 Statistics is the science and practice of developing human knowledge through the use of empirical data expressed in quantitative form.
 There are basic steps depending on the subject matter and researcher.
 Research is structural and to conduct researchers use pre-collected data, called secondary data analysis.
 This course would help the student to understand the use of both primary as well as secondary data and various techniques to collect the data, analyze the data and interpret the results thereafter.